 The government has launched emergency food and medical relief, but conditions remain grim.
 Despite the aid, 14 people at Bundapani alone have died in the past eight months, either from malnutrition or inadequate medical care.

 Dozens of men have left to find work, but women and those too weak to travel — like the Mahalis — remain in houses on the estate, where 7,000 people still live.

 In estates visited by The Associated Press, many workers were clearly underfed and a number were suffering from diseases commonly related to malnutrition, such as tuberculosis.
 Several people said relatives had recently died.
 Many were skipping meals, living on rice broth.

 The government relief — 2 kilograms of rice a week per worker— falls below standard rations at refugee camps.

 Their situation highlights how eastern India's tea industry has changed little since colonial times.
 The decisions of individual estate-owners still determine the fates of whole communities.

 The government has done little to penalize owners who abandon their workers, and in practice, they have few obligations beyond their own conscience to ensure workers' well-being.
 Powerless, workers are dying in a system closer to the 19th than the 21st.

 "This is kind of the last hangover of a straightforwardly colonial relationship," said Harsh Mander, special adviser on food to India's Supreme Court.

-Tea covers most of the plains under Darjeeling: miles of cropped green bushes, like a giant hedge maze.
+Tea covers most of the plains under Darjeeling.
+Mile after mile of shiny green bushes, shaved flat into cubes, like a giant hedge maze.